 Yerby Postdoctoral Research Fellow

 David Hurtado, ScD.
 Yerby Postdoctoral Research Fellow at the Harvard School of Public Health Center for Work, Health and Well-being.
 My main mentor is Glorian Sorensen.
 My research examines how the work environment shapes the health and well-being of workers’, families and organizations.
-In particular, I evaluate how organizational policies and practices related to work-time arrangements (e.g. job flexibility, breaks) affect risk factors for chronic disease.
-In addition, I conduct research on social determinants of health inequalities in Colombia, with special focus on the links between job informality and labor policies with health outcomes.
+In particular, I evaluate how policies and practices related to time at work (e.g. job flexibility, breaks, schedules, hours) affect risk factors for chronic disease.
+In addition, I conduct research on social determinants of health inequalities in Colombia, with special focus on the links between job informality and labor policies with mental health outcomes.
 I hold a Doctorate in Social and Behavioral Sciences and a Master’s in Society, Human Development and Health from the Harvard School of Public Health.